 If there is an issue with the light path, readjust it and adjust the focal length until the laser beam creates a circular spot on the paper.

 For cutting materials such as copper and aluminum, which have a high reflection rate, it may be beneficial to polish the surface or apply light-absorbing material in advance.

 Regular maintenance, such as cleaning the foreign materials from the nozzle and increasing the pressure of the auxiliary gas, as well as replacing the distilled water in the cooling system in a timely manner, can also help improve the cutting quality and reduce the risk of incomplete cuts.

 These measures can effectively solve the problem of the sample not cutting through, and we hope they help you.
 If you encounter issues that cannot be resolved on your own, it is important to promptly inform your supplier so that professional after-sales personnel can perform further investigation, examination, and maintenance.

-IV.
+III.
 Maintenance of Fiber Laser Cutting Machine